lechab/newstatpress/readme.txt

 Now you could add these values everywhere!
 NewStatPress offers a new PHP function *NewStatPress_Print()*.
 * i.e. NewStatPress_Print("%totalvisits% total visits.");

-New sperimental functions: place this command [NewStatPress: xxx] every were in your Wordpress blog pages and you will have the graph about the xxx function.
+New experimental functions: place this command [NewStatPress: xxx] every were in your Wordpress blog pages and you will have the graph about the xxx function.

 Available functions are:
 * [NewStatPress: Overview]